PestBusters-Apps/Machine-Learning/README.md

 - **Pest Detection**: Identify pests on leafy vegetables with high accuracy using mobile devices or cameras.
 - **Hydroponic Focus**: Optimized for pest challenges specific to hydroponic farming systems.
 - **Interactive Chatbot**: Provides pest identification and tailored control recommendations.
 - **Specialized Dataset**: Includes labeled images of pests found on leafy vegetables in hydroponic environments.
-- **Mobile-Friendly**: Lightweight and efficient design suitable for Android/iOS applications.

 ---